nigelgrange/WPVideoAudioProcessor/README.md

 ### TestWPAudioProcessorBandPass

-This derives from WPViddeoAudioUnitProcessor and sets up a BandPass filter.
+This derives from WPViddeoAudioUnitProcessor and sets up a BandPass AudioUnit.
 It includes an accessor function so that the audio unit parameters can be updated while the video is being played.

+Since Audio Units can only process audio data with samples in float, this audio processor will only function correctly when running on the device - it will not function in the iOS Simulator.

 #License